richardmundyiii/videoPoker/readme.md

 - :white_check_mark: Help Button to give in-game assistance
 - Speed button to control how quickly/slowly the cards are delt
-- Sound for the shuffle and dealing of cards
+- :white_check_mark: Sound for the shuffle and dealing of cards
 - Additional types of video poker games
 - Add service button w/ modal admin popup.
 - - The idea here is to see previous hands to analyize if they player is going for higher risk hands or staying with, easy, winnable hands.